franciscoG98/BreakingBadApp2/README.md

 ![home screenshot](https://github.com/franciscoG98/BreakingBadApp2/blob/main/src/img/home.png "home screenshot")

 ## Instalation
-To work on this project first of all you should clonate it with
+To work on this project first of all you need to have instaled [node.js](http://https://nodejs.org/es/download/ "node.js").
+Then clone the repo with:
 ```
 git clone https://github.com/franciscoG98/BreakingBadApp2.git
 ```
-on your terminal/git bash/powershell/cmd (it depends on your operating system).
-You will also need to install [node.js](http://https://nodejs.org/es/download/ "node.js").
+on your terminal / git bash / powershell / cmd / vs code terminal (whatever you use).
+After you clone the repo run this to install dependencies

 ```
 npm install

 ```
 ## Commands
-run:
+run the project:
 ```
 npm start
 ```